patbarron/u1100/README.md

 its observable functionality).
-The 1100/40 (a/k/a Univac 1110, at least for emulation purposes) would be a lot more reasonable, and there is pretty complete documentation, but it too has a complication I don't want to deal with right now (Univac 1107 addressing compatbility mode).
-So that pretty much leaves the 1100/20 (1108), and 1100/10 (1106) -
-almost entirely the same computer, except the 1100/10 is just a half-speed version of the 1100/20.
-This was a little simpler than I had really wanted (for example, you can only base one bank at a time) - but I realize that that simplicity makes it a much more reasonable place to start (and it's not like I have an OS that would run on any of these emulation targets anyway...).
+The 1100/40 (a/k/a Univac 1110, at least for emulation purposes) would be a lot more reasonable, and there is pretty complete documentation, but it too has a complication I don't want to deal with right now (Univac 1107 addressing compatbility mode - I'd have to implement a whole separate set of addressing logic that almost certainly would never get used..).
+So that pretty much leaves the 1100/20 (1108), and 1100/10 (1106) - almost entirely the same computer, except the 1100/10 is just a half-speed version of the 1100/20.
+This was a little simpler than I had really wanted (for example, the 1100/20 can only base one bank at a time) - but I realize that that simplicity makes it a much more reasonable place to start (and it's not like I have an OS that would run on any of these emulation targets anyway...).
 So that's what I think I'm going to do.
 The emulation target may change (or the emulator may expand to support multiple emulation targets) in the future.
 But this is OK for now.
+Technically, the emulation target system would be an 1100/21 - the last digit of the submodel number indicates how many CPUs are in the system  An 1100/20 system could support as many as three CPUs, though I am only going to implement one.
+I'll try to implement hooks to hang additional CPUs on to the emulator, if it doesn't seem to add a lot of additional complication.

 This work is just beginning - there's not much to see here (yet!)